Inverter/Chargers: Pure Sine Wave Power Inverter

 The Xantrex / Schneider Electric Freedom 815-3012 SW 3000 (see also the PDF specs)delivers 3000 watts while its 815-2012 SW 2000 sibling delivers 2000 watts.
 Both models offer surge power to twice their wattage rating.
 For the 3000-watt model, that’s an incredible 6000 watts.

-When the battery system can deliver the juice, the 3000-watt Xantrex 3012 for about 20% higher cost.
+When the battery system can deliver the juice, the 3000-watt Xantrex 3012 @AMAZON for about 20% higher cost.
 But if the battery system is modest, then the Xantrex 3012 or its Freedom HFS 2000 should be just fine.
+But there are challenges with being able to support the amperage required for 3000 watts; see Planning for Voltage Losses from Cabling and Battery.

-For battery charging, the 2000 watt model delivers 100 amps and the 3000 watt model delivers 15 amps—superb, and a big win over the Freedom HFS 2000, which provides only 55 amps.
+For battery charging, the 2000 watt model delivers 100 charging amps and the 3000 watt model delivers 150 charging amps—superb, and a big win over the Freedom HFS 2000, which provides only 55 amps.
 If AC power is available (shore power), it’s a nice way to charge without having to run the engine.

 Note: as of July 2017, the data sheet does not list either as compatible with lithium batteries.
 My information is that a firmware update may be needed for lithium battery support.